A simple method for seniority-zero quantum state preparation: Numerical results and discussion

 \subsubsection{Bond dissociation: 20-qubit models}

 For an analysis of the fidelity of our oo-pCCD-UpCCD scheme along the bond dissociation curves, we have chosen an active space of 10 electrons in 10 (spatial) orbitals: large enough to capture static correlation effects, but small enough to enable rapid calculations.
-For each geometry, oo-pCCD was calculated in the 10-electron, 10-orbital active space and a 20-qubit UpCCD ansatz was constructed using 4-7 pCCD amplitudes having the largest magnitudes.
-The ansatz was simulated using Qulacs \cite{suzuki2021qulacs} and the overlap with the lowest-lying singlet CASCI state (obtained for the same active space and orbitals) was computed.
-Fig. \ref{fig:upccd_20q_overlaps} compares the fidelities of such-constructed UpCCD states to those of Hartree-Fock (HF) states.
+For each geometry, oo-pCCD was calculated in the 10-electron, 10-orbital active space and a 20-qubit UpCCD ansatz was constructed using oo-pCCD amplitudes having magnitudes larger than 0.01 (\ce{C2H2} and \ce{C2H4}) or 0.1 (\ce{N2}), see Supporting Information for threshold sensitivity analysis.
+The Ansatz was simulated using Qulacs~\cite{suzuki2021qulacs} and the overlap with the lowest-lying singlet CASCI state (obtained for the same active space and orbitals) was computed.
+Fig. \ref{fig:upccd_20q_overlaps} compares the fidelities of such-constructed UpCCD states to those of Hartree-Fock (HF) states (note that it is possible to obtain higher fid.
 As expected, around equilibrium geometries ($D_{CC}= 1.206 $ \text{\AA} for \ce{C2H2}, $D_{CC}= 1.232$ \text{\AA} for \ce{C2H4} and $D_{NN}=1.190$ \text{\AA} for \ce{N2}), both UpCCD and HF states have near-perfect overlaps with the exact ground states.
 However, when the multiple bonds are stretched, the quality of the HF solution deteriorates more rapidly than that of the UpCCD with pCCD amplitudes, although the behaviour is markedly different for each system.
-In the case of \ce{C2H2}, UpCCD has modest advantage over HF up to ca. 2.2-2.3 \AA (perhaps due to the avoided crossing, see Fig. 4 in Zeng \latin{et al.}\cite{zeng2014tuning}), above which the accuracy of the UpCCD ansatz improves to near-perfect, compared to 0.83-0.85 fidelity of HF.
-For ethene, we observe a smooth decrease of fidelity during dissociation, to about 0.84 (UpCCD) and 0.66 (HF).
-In the case of \ce{N2}, HF and UpCCD have similar overlaps with CASCI up to about 1.7 \AA, where the CC ansatz starts to be superior, until ca. 2.5 \AA, above which its fidelity drops significantly.
-Reduction of the amplitude threshold (i.e. adding more excitations to the UpCCD ansatz) had a negligible effect on fidelities for neither of the systems.
-Interestingly, optimisation of the amplitudes via VQE improved the overlaps only slightly, by up to 2\%.
+In the case of \ce{C2H2}, UpCCD has modest advantage over HF up to ca. 2.2-2.3 \text{\AA} (perhaps due to the avoided crossing, see Fig. 4 in Zeng \latin{et al.}\cite{zeng2014tuning}), above which the accuracy of the UpCCD ansatz improves to near-perfect.
+For ethene, we observe a smooth, very slight decrease of UpCCD's fidelity during dissociation, from near-1 to about 0.97, while overlap with the HF state decreases to about 0.7 at 2.84 \text{\AA} and drops to zero at longer distances.
+In the case of \ce{N2}, the gap between HF's and UpCCD's fidelities grows steadily with bond length, despite a decrease in UpCCD's quality.
+At $D_{NN}=2.5 $ \text{\AA}, UpCCD has overlap of 0.7 with FCI while at larger internuclear separations our Ansatz is no longer adequate.
+Interestingly, the decrease of UpCCD state fidelity with increasing bond length for \ce{N2} and in the intermediate bond length regime for \ce{C2H2} can be attributed mainly to neglect of higher seniority determinants (i.e. non-paired excitations) rather than discrepancies between UpCCD and pCCD, because overlaps between UpCCD and seniority-zero sector of CASCI are consistently high (see Fig. S24).